Save the date for CRN Pipeline in August 2024!

 Big issues brewing

-With this month’s news that privacy law exemptions for small businesses are likely to be removed, partners and vendor watching to see if this year’s plethora of AI plays take hold, distribution models changing, and other “above the plumbing” and IT-adjacent revenue streams growing in importance, the stage is set for a big Pipeline 2024.
+With this month’s news that privacy law exemptions for small businesses are likely to be removed, partners and vendors watching to see if this year’s plethora of AI plays take hold, distribution models changing, and other “above the plumbing” and IT-adjacent revenue streams growing in importance, the stage is set for a big Pipeline 2024.

 Register your interest in attending Pipeline 2024.